CJSCommonPlatform/govuk_angularjs_boilerplate/README.md

 ## Application Structure

-An application is made up a set of modules, which can be recognised as either a "core" or "context" module:
+An application is made up a set of modules, which can be recognised as either a "core" or "domain" module:

 - A **core** module will be bundled as part of the main application.
-A core module should contain no components that can be routed to, instead existing to support the application's contexts.
+A core module should contain no components that can be routed to, instead existing to support the application's domains.

-- A **context** module represents a business domain of the application, and should be modelled such that it could, if required, be loaded on demand.
-In order to satisfy this requirement, _it must not depend on any other context_.
-Typically, a context will map to a top-level route in the application and may, itself, contain sub-contexts.
+- A **domain** module represents a business domain of the application, and should be modelled such that it could, if required, be loaded on demand.
+In order to satisfy this requirement, _it must not depend on any other domain_.
+Typically, a domain will map to a top-level route in the application and may, itself, contain sub-domains.

-In the boilerplate app, the `common` and `config` modules are core modules, depended upon by one or more contexts.
+In the boilerplate app, the `common` and `config` modules are core modules, depended upon by one or more domains.

 ###Module Structure